Muramatsu2602/Muramatsu2602/README.md

 •  🎓 I’m currently working towards a B.Sc.
 Computer Science degree <br>
 •  🌱 I'm learning web dev and python on the side. <br>
-•  🥅 2021 Goals: Expand my portifolio and lots of networking!
+•  🥅 2021 Goals: To expand my portifolio and do lots of networking!

 ### Languages and Tools: